kubernetes/sig-release/release-team/role-handbooks/docs/README.md

 In addition to the time requirements above, a Docs Lead must:

-- Have the ability to add a milestone to issues, so must be a member of the [milestone maintainers](https://github.com/orgs/kubernetes/teams/kubernetes-milestone-maintainers)
+- Have the ability to add a milestone to issues, so must be a member of the [milestone maintainers](https://github.com/orgs/kubernetes/teams/milestone-maintainers)
-- Have the ability to `/approve` PRs, so must be a member of [sig-docs-maintainers](https://github.com/orgs/kubernetes/teams/sig-docs-maintainers).
-Membership can be requested by creating a [PR](https://github.com/kubernetes/website/pull/20351) against master branch.
+- Have the ability to `/approve` PRs.
+Access can be requested by creating a [PR](https://github.com/kubernetes/website/pull/20351) against `master` branch.

 ### Prerequisites for Shadows